mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 __2. Find something people will pay for__

-"Would *I* pay for this solution to the problem.
+"Would *I* pay for this solution?
 If not, does there exist a type of person who would?"

 I think it's okay if the pain point addressed isn't exactly yours, as long as you feel confident you understand the domain and can really solve someone's problem in a way that is valuable to them.